RoseAHill/CompSci-Tutorials/README.md

 # CompSci-Tutorials
-Documentation for learning Computer Science
+Documentation for learning Computer Science in the Wiki section